johnvilsack/python-pad/readme.md

 # NOTICE
 Initial feature set not complete.
 Manually config settings.ini to generate grid.

+# Description
+Passpad creates a way for users to pick and store secure pass codes.
+It uses user-supplied lists of words to create a pseudorandom grid of coordinates that can be separated from the grid and stored elsewhere.
+Multi-factor passwords for sneakernet.

 # Features
 * Automatically autofills lists to meet grid size requirements
   * Added benefit of similar words having multiple coordinates